galaxyproject/gxadmin/README.md

 **NOTES**

 This module is specific to EU's implementation of Training Infrastructure as a Service.
-But this specifically just checks for all groups with the name prefix
+But this specifically just checks for all groups with the name prefix 'training-'

     $ gxadmin query training
            name       |  created